 Professor Sloan’s book traces the history of strategy, differentiates strategic thinking from strategic planning, describes the influence of culture, and introduces five key attributes for learning to thinking strategically.
 Learning to Think Strategically asserts that learning is the critical link to transforming strategic thinking into a sustainable competitive advantage.

-Read the Schoemaker & Russo classic, Decision Traps and learn the four stage model.
-The model fits for all sorts of decisions, be they tactical, operational, or, in our area of interest, strategic.
+Read the Schoemaker & Russo classic, Decision Traps, and learn the four-stage model.
+The model fits all sorts of decisions, be they tactical, opera Business Routine bucketstional, or, in our area of interest, strategic.
 In the rare instances when I have been asked for advice, I have often resorted to the model — shown below — to mask my otherwise dearth of wisdom.
 Here is what I have learned to ask people about the decisions confronting them: “Are you asking the right questions?” …”Have you gathered enough information to make a good decision?”… “Are you getting good advice from those around you?”… “What have you learned from decisions you’ve made in the past?”… I’ve found that these four simple questions go along way in helping people make good and sound decisions.

 3. Set up a process to scan your Competitive Environment using Google Alerts.